schweickism/boto_rsync/README.rst

                         keys/files whose size is 0.
 Warning: S3/GS often uses
                         empty keys with special trailing characters to specify directories.
+  --exclude             Exclude files matching the specified pattern.
+  --size-only           Only compare size of files in deciding what to transfer,
+                        ignoring last-modified.
   --delete              Delete extraneous files from destination dirs after
                         the transfer has finished (e.g. rsync's --delete- after).